0xnurl/mdlrnn-torch/README.md

 ## Fine-tuning

-The networks use only differentiable activations (ReLU, tanh, sigmoid) and a final softmax layer, so they can be fine-tuned using regular backpropagation.
+The networks use only standard activations (ReLU, tanh, sigmoid) and a final softmax layer, so they can be fine-tuned using regular backpropagation.
 See `examples` folder.

 ## Evolving networks from scratch for full MDL

 MDLRNNs optimize the Minimum Description Length objective, which isn't differentiable.
 We use a genetic algorithm to evolve networks and then port them to PyTorch, freezing the architecture but not the weights.

-To evolve networks from scratch using a genetic algorithm, use the [genetic algorithm MDLRNN trainer](https://github.com/taucompling/mdlrnn) here: https://github.com/taucompling/mdlrnn/
+To evolve networks from scratch using a genetic algorithm, use the [Genetic Algorithm MDLRNN trainer](https://github.com/taucompling/mdlrnn) here: https://github.com/taucompling/mdlrnn/

 ## TODO